victorhqc/fancy-position/README.md

 # fancy-position
-Create fancy positions, that nobody really know what they are for.
+Create fancy positions, that nobody know what they are for.
 Just for the lols

 # Install

 ```
-npm i fancy-tech-position-generator -g
+npm i fancy-position -g
 ```

 # Use